Grisou13/mawie/docs/gui.md

 To switch frames, you have to emit the Event `ShowFrame(MyNewWidget.__name__)`. it should looks like
 ```Python
     from mawie.events.gui import  ShowFrame

     def displayMyWidget(self):
         self.gui.emit(ShowFrame(MyWidget.__name__))

 ```
 if you want to pass data with it, like a film for example, you can do it this way :
 `ShowFrame(WidgetYouWantTODisplay.__name__, film)`

+# Adding an image to the app

+If you want to add an image to the app, you hae 2 methods of doing so:
+ - In a folder just drop your jpeg, or png and load it using QPixmap
+ - Or use resources [more info](http://pyqt/resources) TODO complete link

+## Adding resource

+The folder method works fine, but if you want to be sure that your image doesn't get deleted by the user, or filesystem, you create a QtRessource.
+Compiled resources are stored in the folder mawie.gui.resources.

+If you add a resource, don't forget to import it!

+If you want to create a new resource, please take example on ```resources/image.qrc```.

+To compile your resources (if you added an image, or a new .qrc) execute the command ``` python mawie --resources ```.

-## Logs
+## Changelog
 At the beginning of the project, we chose to use Tkinter but we find a little bit incomplete for what we would  like to do so, we decide to change to pyqt5.7.